Thursday, November 29th

 Beginner8:30 - 3:30 Creating A Bridge to Learning For ALL: How to Engage and Include Diverse Learners on All Devices Across Curricula

 After first issuing 1:1 iPads and Chromebooks, many schools are now implementing Bring Your Own Device programs that provide more choice for educators and learners.
-In this hands-on workshop that highlights resources from Google, Apple and Microsoft, experts Luis Perez and Diana Petschauer will emphasize technologies and strategies that ensure learners with disabilities can access and engage in the same lessons and assignments as their peers.
+In this hands-on workshop that highlights resources from Google, Apple and Microsoft, experts Diana Petschauer and Linda Beliveau will emphasize technologies and strategies that ensure learners with disabilities can access and engage in the same lessons and assignments as their peers.

 You’ll leave this BYOD, hands-on workshop with a powerful toolkit across platforms, devices and subjects.
 You’ll learn about both free and low-cost AT, apps, extensions, & built-in accessibility to help you personalize education and support